RTMecha/BetterLegacy/snapshots.md

 ### Editor
 - Fixed the both timeline's position being set a frame later.

+### Fixes
+- Fixed pasting prefabs with only BG objects not pasting.

 # snapshot-2025.5.2 - (pre-1.7.0) > [May 1, 2025]

 ## Changes